 Starring Erin Krakow, Luke Macfarlane, Kimberley Sustad.

-You may also like “A Dickens of a Holiday!”
+Airing Tuesday December 27, 2022 at 2a/1c, catch “A Dickens of a Holiday!”
 (2021): To make the 100th anniversary of her hometown’s Victorian festival a success, Cassie invites action movie star and former high school classmate Jake to play Scrooge in “A Christmas Carol.”
 Stars Brooke D’Orsay, Kristoffer Polaha.
-Airs Tuesday, December 21, 2021 at 6:00 PM, Sunday December 26, 2021 at 10:00 AM, and Thursday December 30, 2021 10:00 PM.
+AVAILABLE to STREAM

 If you enjoyed this post, you’ll want to wander over to The Period Films List.
 You’ll especially like the Best Period Films: Christmas Classics list.
 You’ll also want to see the review of Hallmark’s A Christmas Memory.